looker-open-source/extension-gen-ai/README.md

 8. Commit the changes and deploy them to production through the Project UI.

 9. Reload the page and click the `Browse` dropdown menu.
-You should see the extension label in the list.
+You should see the extension label in the list of Applications.

    - The extension will load the JavaScript from the `url` you provided in the `application` definition.
-By default, this is `https://localhost:8080/bundle.js`.
+In Production, this is `file: bundle.js`.
+   - When you are developing it will be the `localhost://8080/bundle.js`.
 If you change the port your server runs on in the `package.json`, you will need to also update it in the `manifest.lkml`.
-   - Reloading the extension page will bring in any new code changes from the extension template.
+   - When developing, reloading the extension page will bring in any new code changes from the extension template.

 ## 5. Deploying the Looker Extension